 - 1. Simple Staining and Gram's Staining.

 - 2. Media preparations.

 - 3. Total Plate count.

-- 4. Yeast and molds.
+- 4. Identification of Yeast and molds.

 - 5. Isolation techniques.

 - 6. Inoculation of organisms.

-- 7. Testing the type of organisms in fruits and vegetables.
+- 7. Observation and Enumeration of molds from spoiled fruits and vegetables.

-- 8. Testing the type of organisms in milk and its products.
+- 8. Enumeration of probiotic microorganisms from milk and its produce.

-- 9. Testing the type of organisms in processed foods.
+- 9. Enumerate the type of organisms in processed foods.

-- 10. Identification of morphological characters of an organism
+- 10. Testing the microbial quality of milk by dye reduction and Resazurin.